tencentyun/intlcloud-documents/yehe_doc/视频服务/短视频 SDK/SDK 下载/版本历史_intl_en.md

 - iOS: fixed the problem of apps occasionally freezing after multiple stickers are added.
 - iOS: fixed the problem of apps quitting unexpectedly during bubble subtitle editing.
 - Android: supported the uploading of thumbnails on Android 9.0 and above.
-- Android: fixed the problem of out-of-sync videos in triple split screens after users switch apps to the background and then back to the foreground.
+- Android: fixed the issue where triple split-screen videos are out of sync after users switch the app to the background and back again.
 - Android: fixed the UGCKit problem of occasional black screens when users preview compressed videos.
 - Android: fixed the problem of failure to set volume with UGCKit in video editing.
 - Android: fixed the UGCKit problem of the Undo button occasionally not showing on the actions UI.